porscheinformatik/material-addons/README.md

 _Hint: Changes marked as **visible change** directly affect your application on version uprade,_

+- **v10.1.9**:
+  - CSS fix: Hide all types of mad-buttons when printing a page
+  - Demo: Hide navbar when printing a page
 - **v10.1.8**:
   - CSS fix: Class "fixedtabs" also affected child tab components.
 This is now fixed.
 - **v10.1.7**: